StackStorm/st2docs/docs/source/troubleshooting/rest_api_access.rst

    st2 --debug action list

-You'll see the list of endpoints we hit as well as a ``curl`` command for you to try them manually.
+You will see the list of endpoints we hit as well as a ``curl`` command for you to try them manually.

 If you are trying to access the API from outside the server, note that the URL will look like:
 ``https://${EXTERNAL_IP}/api/v1/${REST_ENDPOINT}``.